syncfusion-content/wpf-docs/wpf/DataGrid/Filtering.md

 ---
 layout: post
 title: Filtering in WPF DataGrid control | Syncfusion
-description: Learn here all about Filtering support in Syncfusion WPF DataGrid (SfDataGrid) control and more.
+description: Learn here all about Filtering support in Syncfusion WPF DataGrid (SfDataGrid) control, its elements and more details.
 platform: wpf
 control: SfDataGrid
 documentation: ug